Oceanos1/ADA-Storytelling-les-fraises-tagada/_features/04-POIs.md

 ---

-Now let's remove the POIs that can't be really visited by a traveller or that doesn't really make sense for meeting new people.
+Let's now remove POIs that can't really be visited by a traveler or that don't really make sense in the context of meeting new people.
 Here's the top 10 POIs:

 | POIs    | Number of checkins |
 |:--------|:-------:|